Birth defect: Parent's age

 Certain birth complications can occur more often in advanced maternal age (greater than 35 years).
 Complications include fetal growth restriction, preeclampsia, placental abruption, pre-mature births, and stillbirth.
 These complications not only may put the child at risk, but also the mother.

 The effects of the father's age on offspring are not yet well understood and are studied far less extensively than the effects of the mother's age.
 Fathers contribute proportionally more DNA mutations to their offspring via their germ cells than the mother, with the paternal age governing how many mutations are passed on.
 This is because, as humans age, male germ cells acquire mutations at a much faster rate than female germ cells.

 Around a 5% increase in the incidence of ventricular septal defects, atrial septal defects, and patent ductus arteriosus in offspring has been found to be correlated with advanced paternal age.
 Advanced paternal age has also been linked to increased risk of achondroplasia and Apert syndrome.
 Offspring born to fathers under the age of 20 show increased risk of being affected by patent ductus arteriosus, ventricular septal defects, and the tetralogy of Fallot.
 It is hypothesized that this may be due to environmental exposures or lifestyle choices.

 Research has found that there is a correlation between advanced paternal age and risk of birth defects such as limb anomalies, syndromes involving multiple systems, and Down syndrome.
-Recent studies have concluded that 5-9% of Down syndrome cases are due to paternal effects, but these findings are controversial.
+Recent studies have concluded that 5–9% of Down syndrome cases are due to paternal effects, but these findings are controversial.

 There is concrete evidence that advanced paternal age is associated with the increased likelihood that a mother will have a miscarriage or that fetal death will occur.

 Unknown

 Although significant progress has been made in identifying the etiology of some birth defects, approximately 65% have no known or identifiable cause.
 These are referred to as sporadic, a term that implies an unknown cause, random occurrence regardless of maternal living conditions, and a low recurrence risk for future children.
-For 20-25% of anomalies there seems to be a "multifactorial" cause, meaning a complex interaction of multiple minor genetic anomalies with environmental risk factors.
+For 20–25% of anomalies there seems to be a "multifactorial" cause, meaning a complex interaction of multiple minor genetic anomalies with environmental risk factors.
 Another 10–13% of anomalies have a purely environmental cause (e.g. infections, illness, or drug abuse in the mother).
 Only 12–25% of anomalies have a purely genetic cause.
 Of these, the majority are chromosomal anomalies.

+Congenital disorders are not limited to humans and can be found in a variety of other species, including cattle.
+One such condition is called schistosomus reflexus and is defined by spinal inversion, exposure of abdominal viscera, and limb abnormalities.